Oranges and Climate: Predicting the USDA Citrus Forecast Error

 The United States Department of Agriculture (USDA) issues citrus production forecasts on the second week of each month from October to July, and provides a statewide estimate for different types of citrus fruit.
 The estimates are used for planning purposes by various stakeholders in the orange and orange juice value chain.

 In the past decade,however, the combination of extreme events, diseases and other fluctuations in weather has raised the error of the USDA October forecast.
 The production was significantly underestimated when the hurricanes hit in 2004 and 2005, and again in 2013 and 2014 mainly due to the effects of citrus greening.
 The error of the total orange production forecast ranges from 1.3 percent below to 19.4 percent above.

 In this work the CWC developed models to predict the directionality and magnitude of the USDA October citrus forecast based on climate variables occurring before and after the forecast is issued.
 This model could be used to inform sourcing/trading/hedging decisions affecting farmers, orange processors, and traders.
-As part of the project, a tool was developed in RShiny to visualize trends in yield, drop rates, production, and different climate variables at the State and County Levels.
-The tool allows assessments of the correlations between a set of relevant climate parameters and orange yield/forecast error at different growth stages.
+As part of the project, an Orange Visualization tool, along with a user manual, was developed in RShiny to visualize trends in yield, drop rates, production, and different climate variables at the State and County Levels.
+This tool allows assessments of the correlations between a set of relevant climate parameters and orange yield/forecast error at different growth stages.
 Automated predictions of the USDA October forecast error direction and magnitude can also be obtained with the tool, which makes it a valuable resource for various stakeholders in the orange business.